liferay/liferay-docs/develop/tutorials/articles/03-jsf/03-setting-permissions/02-adding-permissions-resources-to-the-service-layer.markdown

+---
+header-id: adding-permissions-resources-to-the-service-layer
+---

-# Adding Permissions Resources to the Service Layer [](id=adding-permissions-resources-to-the-service-layer)
+# Adding Permissions Resources to the Service Layer

 Up to this point, you've successfully configured permissions checking for your Guestbook portlet.
 However, you're portlet is not currently able to store